Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary: Motivation and Overview

-The state-of-the-art techniques ~\cite{dirty,varbert} leverage Transformer models~\cite{transformer} to perform name recovery.
-A model takes as input the decompiled function, and predicts a name for each variable.
-The problem is typically formulated as a classification task for the model.
+The state-of-the-art technique VarBERT~\cite{varbert} leverages the Transformer model~\cite{transformer} to recover variable names.
+The model takes as input a decompiled function and predicts a name for each variable.
+The problem is formulated as a classification task.
 A set of variable names is first collected from the training data, noted as the vocabulary.
-A model is trained to pick a name from the vocabulary for each variable in the decompiled function.
-Unfortunately, the performance of the classification model may be sub-optimal because the distribution of variable names are imbalanced and has a long-tail.
-For example, Fig.~\ref{fig:moti-name-freq} shows the distribution in our dataset constructed from 2,796 GitHub repositories.
-Observe that the most frequent name appears around 50k times, while 50\% of names only occur less than 3 times.
-It is challenging to train a classification model for training data with a significantly biased distribution~\cite{he2009learning,huang2016learning}.
-In addition, formulating the problem as a classification problem cannot generate names beyond the vocabulary.
-In our motivating example, the ground truth name for variable {\tt stream} (at line 38 in Fig.~\ref{fig:moti-code}b) is {\tt key\_file}, which discloses critical semantic information.
-The name only occurs 7 times in our training dataset.
-Thus, state-of-the-art model mistakenly predicts the name of {\tt stream} as {\tt <unk>}, which indicates a name that is not seen in the training dataset.
+A model is trained to select a name from the vocabulary for each variable in the decompiled function.
+We show with the motivating example three major challenges in recovering variables from stripped binaries and thus discuss the limitations of state-of-the-art.
+The predictions of VarBERT for the motivating example are shown in the second column of Fig.~\ref{fig:moti:tech-preds}.